ShaymaRebhi/Eboard/README.md

 breakout rooms, and screen sharingcapabilities for teachers and tutors who want to conduct highly interactive live online teaching sessions

+## :wrench: Installation & Usage

+- Clone the Master branch
+- Go to Client directory by typing "cd Client" and run "npm install"
+- Go to Server directory by typing "cd Server" and run "npm install"
+- Run "node server.js" in the server directory
+- Run "npm run start" in the client directory
+- Go to http://localhost:3000 and Enjoy ;)

 ## :bulb: Devoloped With MERN stack

 <p align="center">